nextraztus/basec/README.md

 1. `make`

 ### With docker
-1. update `Dockerfile` to apt-get any libraries you need (use the block near the bottom of the file to keep rebuild times lower)
+1. update `./dockercompiler/Dockerfile` to apt-get any libraries you need (use the block near the bottom of the file to keep rebuild times lower)
 1. use `./make_with_docker.sh` to pass any arguments through to make

-The docker-build method will mount the source directory with the code and build it within a temporary container.
-The output binaries should show up in build & have the appropriate permissions for the user that ran docker to move them around.
+The docker-based build method will mount the source directory with the code and compile within a temporary container.
+The output binaries should show up in `./build` & have the same uid/gid as the user who initiated the build.

 ## Build Documentation